EDUCBA

 Book Review

 This book analyzes the causes of the 2007-08 financial crisis in detail.
 The book also includes behavioral and psychological aspects of how some financiers could predict the collapse in advance.
 They gained from this skill and made millions because of it.
-The author includes the part played by traders and salespeople, along with prominent decision-makers, explaining the financial history.
+The author includes the part played by traders, salespeople, and prominent decision-makers explaining the financial history.

 Key Points